thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

 ![role selection example](images/role_example.png?raw=true =600x)

 Choosing any role will print out the options again, but this time it will display the selected role as well.
 If you choose "y" at the title screen a random role will appear here.
-Now that we've laid down the framework for setting attributes it should be fairly easy to implement the remaining ones.
+Now that we've laid down the framework for setting traits it should be fairly easy to implement the remaining ones.

 ### Chapter 4 - Off to the races